XPushilova/Metagenomic/README.md

 ## Project Description

-This project focuses on the metagenomic analysis of the microbiome in the gastrointestinal tract of domestic kuru using data available on NCBI under accession number PRJNA377666.
+This project focuses on the metagenomic analysis of the microbiome in the gastrointestinal tract of domestic chicken using data available on NCBI under accession number PRJNA377666.

 ## Input Data